 Jeremy Renner attends premiere, months after snowplow crush

-LOS ANGELES (AP) — Jeremy Renner attended the premiere for his new series Tuesday, capping a remarkable recovery roughly four months after the "Avengers” star was nearly killed in a snowplow accident.
+LOS ANGELES (AP) — Jeremy Renner attended the premiere for his new series Tuesday, capping a remarkable recovery less than four months after the "Avengers” star was nearly killed in a snowplow accident.

 Renner was surrounded by family and supporters at the “Rennervations” premiere in Los Angeles, where he posed for photos and did interviews, at times making use of a cane and a knee scooter.
 At one point he flashed photographers a thumbs up sign while moving down the carpet.

 Renner was crushed by his 7-ton snowplow on New Year's Day while trying to help free a relative's car at his Nevada home.
-The actor has said he broke numerous bones and suffered a pierced lung in the accident.
+The actor has said he broke numerous bones and suffered a collapsed lung and pierced liver in the accident.

 Renner said his aim was to give young people access to things they might not already have and present opportunities they might not know existed.